Understanding Social Security Disability

 - You cannot claim SSD benefits until you have been disabled for a year.
 While you must have an injury or illness that prevents you from working for at least one year, this doesn’t mean that you have to wait a full year to start the process.
 If you have a medical diagnosis that suggests your condition will last for an entire year or result in death, you can immediately file your initial application.

 - If you continue to reapply, eventually you will be successful in getting SSD benefits.
 Actually, reapplying after being denied is typically a more difficult hurdle to overcome and be successful with than having your initial application approved.
-Discussing your options with an experienced attorney can provide you with the best course of action to ensure the best possible outcome for you.
+Discussing your options with an experienced attorney can provide you support to ensure the best possible outcome for you.

 How a Schaffer & Associates Attorney Can Help You Through the SSD Process